 Carnival takes place throughout Tuscany across a few dates each February, with a focus on family fun.
 Stay in Florence for the revelry or visit surrounding towns to see local celebrations.

 It’s also a popular time for art exhibits, so check out the top venues to see what’s on.
 The Uffizi Gallery is sure to be among them.
 One of the most famous museums in the world, the works of Leonardo, Raffaello, Michelangelo, Botticelli and so many more live here permanently.

 Perhaps best of all though, winter simply seems to suit Florence.
 Shopping sales let you rug up in style and on a budget, to meander across atmospheric cobblestones with a hot chocolate and the chance to see beyond the tourist trail.

 LANZAROTE, CANARY ISLANDS

-If you want to experience Carnival in the warmest place in Europe in February, set your sights on Lanzarote.
+If you want to experience Carnival in the warmest place in Europe in February, set your sights on the Spanish island of Lanzarote.
 The holiday hotspots of Arrecife, Puerto Del Carmen, Costa Teguise and Playa Blanca all hold dazzling events late in the month and into early March each year.
 Expect glittering costumes, parades and dancing in the streets, along with salsa and bachata tunes ringing through the air.

 With an average high of about 20°C and sunshiny days, Lanzarote is one of the best February beach holiday destinations in Europe.
 Pick your own sun-splashed stretch of sand from a variety of landscapes, including the towering cliffs of Papagayo, natural rock pools at Caleton Blanco and the restaurant-lined Playa Blanca.